 Monitoring and Reporting (M/R): a violation for failure to conduct regular monitoring of drinking water quality or to submit monitoring results in a timely fashion.

-Operational Evaluation Level (OEL): a report triggered by the disinfection by-
+Operational Evaluation Level (OEL): a report triggered by the disinfection by-products rule.

-Testing Results for: KETCHUM PWA
+Testing Results for: KETCHUM PWA DELAWARE CO SYSTEM

 Please Note: Because of sampling schedules, results may be older than 1 year